pwrdrvr/microapps-core/packages/microapps-cdk/README.md

 MicroApps allows many versions of an application to be deployed either as ephemeral deploys (e.g. for pull request builds) or as semi-permanent deploys.
 The `microapps-router` Lambda function handled routing requests to apps to the current version targeted for a particular application start request using rules as complex as one is interested in implementing (e.g. A/B testing integration, canary releases, per-user rules for logged in users, per-group, per-deparment, and default rules).

-2023-01-01 NOTE: The next paragraph is dated as the `iframe` is no longer required for frameworks that write absolute URLs for their static resources and API requests.

-Users start applications via a URL such as `[/{prefix}]/{appname}/`, which hits the `microapps-router` that looks up the version of the application to be run, then renders a transparent `iframe` with a link to that version.
+Users start applications via a URL such as `[/{prefix}]/{appname}/`, which hits the `microapps-router` Lambda@Edge OriginRequest handler that looks up the version of the application to be run, and either forwards the request to the target Lambda Function URL (`--startupType direct` invoke mode) or returns a transparent `iframe` (`--startupType iframe`) with a link to that version.  `direct` mode works with frameworks, like Next.js, that can return pages that have build-time computed relative URLs to static resources and API calls.  `iframe` mode works with frameworks that do not write computed relative URLs at build time and/or that do not use URLs that are completely relative to wherever the applications is rooted at runtime; this mode is primarily for quick prototyping as it has other complications (such as indirect access to query strings).
 The URL seen by the user in the browser (and available for bookmarking) has no version in it, so subsequent launches (e.g. the next day or just in another tab) will lookup the version again.
 All relative URL API requests (e.g. `some/api/path`) will go to the corresponding API version that matches the version of the loaded static files, eliminating issues of incompatibility between static files and API deployments.

-For development / testing purposes only, each version of an applicaton can be accessed directly via a URL of the pattern `[/{prefix}]/{appname}/{semver}/`.
+For development / testing purposes only, each version of an applicaton can be accessed directly via a URL of the patterns `[/{prefix}]/{appname}?appver={semver}` for `direct` mode or `[/{prefix}]/{appname}/{semver}/` for `iframe` mode.
 These "versioned" URLs are not intended to be advertised to end users as they would cause a user to be stuck on a particular version of the app if the URL was bookmarked.
-Note that the system does not limit access to particular versions of an application, as of 2022-01-26, but that can be added as a feature.
+Note that the system does not limit access to particular versions of an application, as of 2023-03-04, but that can be added as a feature.

 # Table of Contents <!-- omit in toc -->